-Dr. Michael Broder has more than 20 years’ experience in health economic and outcomes research.
+Dr. Michael Broder has 30 years’ experience in health economic and outcomes research.
 Dr. Broder received his research training in the Robert Wood Johnson Clinical Scholars Program at UCLA and RAND, attended medical school at Case Western Reserve University, and received his undergraduate degree from Harvard University.
 In addition to being an experienced health services researcher, he is a board-certified physician and provides clinical expertise for many studies at PHAR.
 Before starting PHAR, he served as Vice President of Zynx Life Sciences/Cerner Health Insights, a consulting and research firm in Beverly Hills, California.

 Dr. Broder has conducted research for industry, specialty societies, and government on a wide range of topics using diverse health service research methods.
 He has led expert panels to develop guidelines relating to use of estrogens, treatment of various cancers, surgical safety, and stroke prevention.
 He has published more than 100 articles in peer-reviewed journals as wide-ranging as The Journal of the American Medical Association, American Journal of Managed Care, Medical Decision Making, Journal of Asthma, and Obstetrics & Gynecology.
 Dr. Broder is the author of two books and multiple book chapters.
 He is an Adjunct Professor at the Case Western Reserve School of Medicine, where he serves on the Council to Advance Human Health.